reactiveui/refit/README.md

 Most APIs need some sort of Authentication.
 The most common is OAuth Bearer authentication.
 A header is added to each request of the form: `Authorization: Bearer <token>`.
 Refit makes it easy to insert your logic to get the token however your app needs, so you don't have to pass a token into each method.

 1. Add `[Headers("Authorization: Bearer")]` to the interface or methods which need the token.
-2. Set either `AuthorizationHeaderValueGetter` or `AuthorizationHeaderValueWithParamGetter` in the `RefitSettings` instance.
-The difference is that the latter one passes the `HttpRequestMessage` into the function in case you need to take action based on the specific request.
+2. Set `AuthorizationHeaderValueGetter` in the `RefitSettings` instance.
 Refit will call your delegate each time it needs to obtain the token, so it's a good idea for your mechanism to cache the token value for some period within the token lifetime.

 #### Reducing header boilerplate with DelegatingHandlers (Authorization headers worked example)
 Although we make provisions for adding dynamic headers at runtime directly in Refit,